After Chris Moltisanti screws the pooch (Cosette), his family/famiglia decide to intervene. Paulie rescues a painting of Pie-O-My

 Tony is upset by the arrival of the painting of Pie-O-My which he had commissioned back when the horse was still alive.
 (Its arrival at the Bing, of all places, may add to Tony’s distress because it may lead him to further conflate the dead horse with dead stripper Tracee.)
 Tony feels lost.
 He cries in Dr. Melfi’s office, describing the world as a “toilet-world” and asks “What kind of God does this shit?”
 With a typical lack of self-awareness, Tony tells Melfi that he plays the role of the “sad clown,” smiling on the outside while miserable inside.
 Melfi has not had much screentime this season, but it’s good to see her back.
 She calls Tony on his bullshit, pointedly observing that he does not usually display a smile when he’s feeing miserable but rage.
 We clearly saw this rage, sparked by his misery over Pie’s death, in the previous episode.
 Tony may adopt the pose of the “sad clown” or “the strong, silent type,” but he does not actually have the strength or fortitude that is needed to deal with life’s bumps and twists in a mature (or legal) way.

 Christopher also lacks some necessary internal fortitude.
 We see Chris’ weakness for drugs in the opening scene of the hour.
 His addiction is affecting his life.
 He inadvertently kills little Cosette (and tries to blame the dog: “She must have crawled under there for warmth”).
 Then he misses an appointment to deliver TVs to Paulie and Sil when he goes into the ‘hood to score some scag.
 I don’t want to characterize Chris as weak for not being able to resist heroin, because anyone can become a slave to that needle once it has tapped the vein.
-(And he certainly doesn’t show weakness to the street dealers who carjack him, cussing and thrashing at them even as they point a gun at him.)
-But it is a lack of some inner strength that allows Chris to unleash vicious blows on to poor Adriana as she tries to help him, and perhaps this same lack of strength that led him to heroin in the first place.
+(And he certainly doesn’t show weakness to the street dealers who carjack him, cussing and thrashing at them even as they point a gun at him.
+But it is a lack of some inner strength that allows Chris to unleash vicious blows on to poor Adriana after she suggests rehab to him, and perhaps it is this same lack of strength that led him to heroin in the first place.

 The famiglia cannot ignore Christopher’s addiction any more.
-Corrado believes a bullet to the head is the best cure, but they try a more contemporary strategy.
-The intervention of Chris is one of the most darkly comedic scenes of the series, stocked with nasty insults, personal attacks, and finally a free-for-all assault on the young addict.
+Corrado believes a bullet to the head is the best cure, but the family decide to try a more enlightened strategy first.
+There is of course something ironic in the fact that Christopher’s intervention should occur in this particular episode: a therapeutic technique such as this certainly does not fit into the mob’s traditional notion of a “strong, silent type” of solution.
+This incongruity between the old and the new says of handling addiction turns the intervention into one of the most darkly comedic scenes of the series.
+The scene is stocked with nasty insults, personal attacks, Silvio’s memorable description of Christopher with his head in the toilet, and finally a free-for-all assault on the young addict.
 At the hospital where Chris gets treatment for a hairline skull fracture, Tony tells Chris—in no uncertain terms—of the gravity of his situation: the only reason the famiglia has allowed him to live is because of his close connection to Tony.
 Chris checks into Eleuthera House (“Eleuthera” meaning “freedom”) for treatment.

 The hour is bracketed by images of American men who don’t quite live up to the fictional representations of strength that surround them.
 In the opening scene, Chris shot up while a powerful bear hulked around on his television: